OECD calls for G20 structural reforms as global growth prospects dim

 "The case for structural reforms, combined with supporting demand policies, remains strong to sustainably lift productivity and the job creation," said the OECD report, prepared for the G20 meeting.

-The organisation has a task of monitoring reforms in the G20 to help the group deliver on its pledge from 2014 that they will increase global economic growth by 2 percent by 2018 through a series of coordinated structural adjustments to their economies.
+The organisation has a task of monitoring reforms in the G20 to help the group deliver on its pledge from 2014 that they will increase global economic growth by 2 percentage points by 2018 through a series of coordinated structural adjustments to their economies.

-"Even though progress is made in tackling some of the main challenges, the slowdown in the pace of reforms observed in 2013-14 has continued in 2015, even after taking into account measures that are in the pipeline but that have yet to be fully implemented," the report said.
+At the time, all G20 countries together pledged to deliver some 800 reforms in total, but their implementation is lacking, the head of the OECD Angel Gurria told a news conference on the sidelines of the G20 meeting.

+"Just at the time when we need it more, when we need to accelerate reform, there is a deceleration of reform," Gurria said.
+"The question is how do we get the appetite, the conviction for the reform process going."

 "Financial markets are increasingly volatile as capital searches for both yield and safety," the OECD said.